Brigitte Duclos: Gold 104.3

 In December 2011, Australian Radio Network announced that Lehmann and Duclos would move to present Brig & Lehmo for Breakfast on Gold 104.3 replacing Grubby & Dee Dee.
 In November 2015, it was announced that Duclos' contract at Gold 104.3 would not be renewed.
 She was replaced by FOX FM presenter Jo Stanley.

+ABC Radio Melbourne

+In November 2024, ABC announced that Duclos will host Afternoons on ABC Radio Melbourne replacing Trevor Chappell.